reflectoring/reflectoring.github.io/content/blog/2023/2023-12-11-google-pub-sub-in-node-js.md

 {{% image alt="receive-message-terminal" src="images/posts/nodejs-pub-sub/receive-message-terminal.png" %}}

 #### Receiving Message Via Push
-To receive push messages, we will utilize an HTTPS endpoint for our webhook.
+To receive push messages, we will use an HTTPS endpoint for our webhook.
 You can achieve this with either a live endpoint or, if using local routes, employ Ngrok to expose them.

 Ngrok creates secure tunnels from localhost, making a locally running web service remotely accessible.
 It's often used during development and testing to make a locally running web service accessible remotely.